Updated April 2026

 Frequently asked questions

-Do I need a specific visa to get a CPF?
+Do I need a specific visa?

-How long does the CPF process take?
+How long does it take?

 What documents do I need?